mattermost/docs/source/deployment/advanced-permissions.rst

 Permissions Structure
 ----------------------

-The Mattermost System Console user interface provides a number of elements for Admins to control the permissions in their system.
+The Mattermost System Console provides a number of elements for Admins to control the permissions in their system.

 System Scheme (E10)